Charles Pasley (engineer): Later life

 Pasley left for England in May 1861, in the steamship Great Britain.
 He left Melbourne amid popular demonstrations of regret.
 On arrival in England in August 1861 Pasley was appointed commanding royal engineer at Gravesend.
 In 1862 he read a paper before the Royal United Service Institution on the operations in New Zealand, to correct some misapprehensions on the subject which existed in the public mind with regard to his old general.
 On 29 March 1864 he married Charlotte, eldest daughter of the late John Roberts of Barzell, Sussex, at Hampton, Middlesex.

 In 1864 he was employed as Acting Agent-General for the Colony of Victoria, a temporary appointment which he held for four years, with leave from the War Office, and afterwards from the Admiralty, to accommodate the colony until they could make a permanent appointment.
 In this capacity he superintended on behalf of the colony the equipment of HMS Nelson, and the design, construction, armament and despatch of turret ship HMVS Cerberus.
 He again acted as Agent-General for Victoria from 1880 to 1882.
 From 1873 to 1882 he held the Imperial appointment of Director of Works of the Navy in succession to Sir Andrew Clarke.
-Pasley became colonel in April 1876 and retired from the army with the honorary rank of major-general in August 1881.
+Pasley became colonel in April 1876, was appointed by Queen Victoria to be a Companion of the Order of the Bath on 23 April 1880 and retired from the army with the honorary rank of major general in August 1881.
 General Pasley died at Chiswick, London, on 11 November 1890.